yuliamg/intro_to_programing_2025/day0_wynton/day0_wynton.md

 # Day 0: Introduction to Wynton

+This tutorial is designed to familiarize UCSF 1st year Biophysics students to Wynton High Performance Computing (HPC) cluster.
+It covers everything from creating an account to running your first job, providing the backbone knowledge required to efficiently use Wynton’s resources.
+By the end, you'll be comfortable navigating Wynton and setting up + submitting jobs.

 Credit: Most of the information from this page was cobbled together using content from [Wynton's website](https://wynton.ucsf.edu/hpc/index.html) + some writing and rewriting by Zack Mawaldi and ChatGPT.
 The person who did the cobbling was Zack.
+Special thanks to Karson Chrispens for feedback and contribution.

 ### Outline
 - [Day 0: Introduction to Wynton](#day-0-introduction-to-wynton)